- Beau Thai: Shaw (relocation)

 The Ritz Carlton, Tysons Corner: 1700 Tysons Blvd, McLean, VA 22102

-PROJECTED OPENING DATE: May 2014The space formerly occupied by Entyse Bistro will now be home to Jose Andres' newest concept, American Eats Tavern.
+PROJECTED OPENING DATE: late May 2014The space formerly occupied by Entyse Bistro will now be home to Jose Andres' newest concept, American Eats Tavern.
 The eatery will serve up breakfast, lunch, and dinner and will offer a menu focused upon American classics reinvented by Jose's special twists.
 Expect the fare to focus on fresh, local ingredients as many of the restaurant's offerings will come from local and Virginia farms, wineries, and resources.

 Bastille to Open Second Location